 Asphalt plants shall provide necessary space to accommodate delivery trucks on the site.

 Staff Response: This standard is met.
-The applicant has stated that RAP material will be sourced on site.
+The applicant has stated that RAP material will be imported from paving projects throughout the region Lakeside provided a Traffic Trip Generation Memo, which is included as Attachment N to this Staff Report.

 Asphalt plants shall have County approved haul routes.